Aliasing-Free Neural Audio Synthesis: Introduction

 \section{Introduction}

 \IEEEPARstart{E}{xisting} audio generation systems typically consist of two stages.
-Firstly, an acoustic model~\cite{maskgct, vevo, valle} converts human inputs into an intermediate representation.
-Then, a decoder model, often referred to as a vocoder, reconstructs the waveform from the representation.
+Firstly, an acoustic model~\cite{maskgct, vevo, valle} converts task-specific inputs (e.g., text in text-to-speech synthesis) into an intermediate representation.
+Then, a decoder model, often referred to as a vocoder, reconstructs the waveform from it.
 Among different types of vocoders, the neural network-based ones~\cite{WaveRNN, lpcnet, WaveNet, wavefm, WaveFlow, WaveGlow, WaveGrad, DiffWave, fregrad, ddsp-vocoder, glotnet, sawsing, bigvgan, HiFiGAN, evagan} are essential due to their superior synthesis quality compared with the DSP-based ones~\cite{phase-vocoder, straight, world}.
-Historically, the development of the neural vocoder has primarily focused on time-domain models, which directly generate waveforms by upsampling from the acoustic representations without explicitly modeling the phase.
-These models include flow-based~\cite{wavefm, WaveFlow, WaveGlow}, diffusion-based~\cite{WaveGrad, DiffWave, fregrad}, auto-regressive (AR)-based~\cite{WaveRNN, lpcnet, WaveNet}, differentiable digital signal processing (DDSP)-based~\cite{ddsp-vocoder, glotnet, sawsing}, and generative adversarial network (GAN)-based vocoders~\cite{bigvgan, evagan, HiFiGAN}.
+Historically, the development of neural vocoders has primarily focused on time-domain models that generate waveforms by upsampling acoustic representations without explicitly modeling the phase.
+These models include flow-based~\cite{wavefm, WaveFlow, WaveGlow}, diffusion-based~\cite{WaveGrad, DiffWave, fregrad}, auto-regressive-based~\cite{WaveRNN, lpcnet, WaveNet}, differentiable digital signal processing (DDSP)-based~\cite{ddsp-vocoder, glotnet, sawsing}, and generative adversarial network (GAN)-based vocoders~\cite{bigvgan, evagan, HiFiGAN}.

 Among these various approaches, GAN-based vocoders are extensively studied due to their faster inference speed and higher synthesis quality.
 Following these developments, GAN-based neural audio codecs~\cite{encodec, dac, speechtokenizer} have also been proposed in recent years.
-The main idea of the neural audio codec is to decompose the continuous intermediate representation into discrete tokens via an encoder and vector quantization~\cite{fsq, vqvae, soundstream}, which can later be transformed back and fed to a vocoder-like decoder to obtain the sound.
-Such a discretization facilitates the use of large language models, resulting in state-of-the-art (SOTA) audio generation systems~\cite{maskgct, vevo, valle}.
+The main idea of the neural audio codec is to decompose the continuous intermediate representation into discrete tokens via an encoder with vector~\cite{vq, vqvae, soundstream} or scalar~\cite{FSQ-1, FSQ-2, fsq} quantization, which can later be transformed back and fed to a vocoder-like decoder to obtain the sound.
+Such a discretization facilitates the use of language models, resulting in state-of-the-art (SOTA) performance~\cite{maskgct, vevo, valle}.